Professor of Religion

 Heidi Marx joined the Department of Religion in 2009.
 Her research focuses on the history of early Christianity, Late Antique demonology and spiritual taxonomy, and the intersections of medicine, religion and philosophy (in particular Neo-Platonism) in Late Antiquity.
-Her first book, Spiritual Taxonomies and Ritual Authority: Platonists, Priests, and Gnostics in the Third Century C.E. came out in 2015 with the University Pennsylvania Press, Divinations Series.
-She is currently writing a biography of the fourth-century female philosopher, Sosipatra of Pergamum, for Oxford University Press.
+Her first book, Spiritual Taxonomies and Ritual Authority: Platonists, Priests, and Gnostics in the Third Century C.E. came out in 2016 with the University Pennsylvania Press, Divinations Series.
+She is currently writing a biography of the fourth-century female philosopher, Sosipatra of Pergamum, for Oxford University Press’ Women in Antiquity series.
 She is also preparing a source book on ancient medicine with Kristi Upson-Saia (Occidental College).
-Additionally, Professors Marx and Upson-Saia are co-founders of the working group for Religion, Medicine, Disability, and Health in Late Antiquity (remedhe.com).
+Additionally, Professors Marx and Upson-Saia are co-founders of the working group for Religion, Medicine, Disability, and Health in Late Antiquity (https://remedhe.com/).

 MA/PhD Ancient History, University of California, Santa Barbara (2009)